YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ```
 The `injected` type constructor is abstract in the sense that its type information is hidden from the user.
 Therefore
 we do not concern ourselves as to what an inhabitant of an injected type looks like.

-Injecting non-recursive types
+### Injecting non-recursive types

- is even simpler: no need to abstract over self, i.e.,  no need for the `'self` parameter.
+ This is even simpler: no need to abstract over self, i.e.,  no need for the `'self` parameter.
  The consequence is that the abstract type and the ground type coincide.
 For example,
  logic pairs:
  ```ocaml